top of page

 Bob: Most certainly my Honoured Lord

-B settles into life in St. James â€‹ - SBD is in town
+B is impatient in St. James â€‹- SBD is also in town

 F: Post is here your Lordship - great scads of it